Greenwood Laboratory School

-Greenwood Laboratory School is a comprehensive K-12 laboratory school affiliated with, and located on the campus of, Missouri State University in Springfield, Missouri, United States.
+Greenwood Laboratory School is a comprehensive K–12 laboratory school affiliated with, and located on the campus of, Missouri State University in Springfield, Missouri, United States.

 Enrollment

 The school has an enrollment of approximately 374 students, and about 30 or so faculty members.
 As of 2011, approximately 120 students were enrolled in the high school.
 The average graduating class is about 30 students.

 Academics

 The school provides education for children aged from kindergarten through to grade 12.
 From 2002 to 2008, the average ACT scores have ranged between 25 and 26, exceeding state and national averages by 4 to 6 points.
 Greenwood states that 100% of graduates go on to attend college.

 Activities

 The Greenwood Lab School mascot is the Blue Jay and the school colors are blue and white, with black or red serving as accent colors.
-Activities offered include speech & debate, basketball, golf, soccer, tennis, baseball, cross country, track & field, concert band, concert choir, cheerleading, Spanish club, math club, National Honors Society, and student council.
+Activities offered include speech & debate, basketball, golf, soccer, tennis, baseball, cross country, track & field, concert band, concert choir, cheerleading, Spanish club, math club, International Culture Club, National Honors Society, Science Olympiad, fencing, archery, and student council.
 Football was formerly a sport until the early 1990s when soccer was given preference over football.
 Girls Soccer was started in 2007.